In this Power Automate Tutorial, we will discuss the difference between Microsoft Power Automate and Nintex.

 Advantages of Power Automate

-- Send reminders to user in a secified time.
+- Send reminders to users at a specified time.

-- It allows to get the weather notification according to current location.
+- It allows getting the weather notification according to the current location.

-- User can get updates from the Power Automate blog.
+- Users can get updates from the Power Automate blog.

 - It can checks the bug instantly.

-- The visualization of the flow is absolute natural.
+- The visualization of the flow is absolutely natural.

-- A lot of pre built templates are available in this platform those are ready to use.
+- A lot of pre-built templates are available on this platform that is ready to use.

-- It automates the repetative works that saves a lot of time.
+- It automates repetitive work that saves a lot of time.